 Celebrity Babies Grow Up

-The news coverage for celebrity pregnancy has died down of late.
+The news coverage of celebrity pregnancy has died down of late.
 The excitement is not the hot news it used to be.
-Though seeing the first pictures of the babies is exciting, but when they grow up and start looking like their parents, it is even more impressive.
+Though seeing the first pictures of the babies is exciting, when they grow up and start looking like their parents, it is even more impressive.

 © 2015 Kenna McHugh